Project-OSRM/osrm-backend/docs/profiles.md

-profile  | The configuration table you returned in `setup`. node     | The input node to process (read-only). result   | The output that you will modify. relations| The list of relation attributes passed from `process_relation` function for this node.
+profile  | The configuration table you returned in `setup`. node     | The input node to process (read-only). result   | The output that you will modify. relations| Storage of relations to access relations, where `node` is a member.

 The following attributes can be set on `result`: